 You can withdraw from a courses through the 10th week of any term.
 Go to the Academic Calendar for withdrawal deadlines for the fall and spring semesters.
 First communicate with your advisor if you are considering withdrawing from a course.
 If you decide to do so, A "W" designation will appear on your transcript, and you may need to add a second module course so you do not fall below 3.25 units of credit—the required number of credits to be a full-time student.

 To complete assignments and be successful in your courses, you need access to books, course packs, and other materials, including interactive online systems that require access codes.
 The resources below will help you to identify, price, and acquire your text books.
 For additional information, go to the Textbook Information for Students web page.

 - Use the Textbook Search in Self-Service to identify required course books, compare Campus Store prices with third-party vendor prices, and order online.

 - The Textbook on Print Reserve Program in Beegly Library includes many general education texts for 100- and 200-level courses.
 The collection does not include supplemental materials or course access codes.
 Reserve materials can be borrowed for several hours at a time, and access is on a first come, first served basis.

-- The Dean’s office allocates funds to support students who cannot afford textbooks, course packs, and access codes.
+- The Dean's office allocates funds to support students who cannot afford textbooks, course packs, and access codes.
 You may be eligible for assistance if you have completed the Free Application for Federal Student Aid (FAFSA) form and accepted all of your financial aid, including loans, and still have demonstrated need.
-To request assistance, complete the online form Student Request for Textbooks.
-You will be contacted about the status of the application within 48 hours.
-Due to limited resources, requests are not guaranteed.
+To request assistance, contact the Dean's office.

 The "Basic" and "Advanced" Search options in OWU Self-Service will help you to identify general education and major courses as well as activity, applied music and other courses.
 Go OWU Self-Service and open Find Courses.